Brazil Tariff Rates 2026: 10% on US Imports

 Brazil Import Tariff Overview

 Brazil faces a 10% Section 122 tariff plus standard MFN rates on exports to the US.
-As a major steel producer, Section 232 tariffs of 50% apply to Brazilian steel and aluminum — these were unaffected by the SCOTUS IEEPA ruling.
+As a major steel producer, Section 232 tariffs apply to Brazilian metals at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring) — these were unaffected by the SCOTUS IEEPA ruling.

 Brazil is the largest economy in South America and a significant US trading partner, with approximately $40B in annual exports to the US.
 There is no bilateral free trade agreement between the US and Brazil, though negotiations have been discussed periodically.
 Brazil is a member of Mercosur, which limits its ability to negotiate independent trade deals.